Rules and Regulations

 There are standard penalties for late submission of your work where you do not have any form of extenuating circumstances.
 These range from deducting 5% to 100% of the possible total mark, depending on the number of days late.

-Full details of the penalties for late submission of course work are also available on the Student Hub.
+For more information of the penalties for late submission of course work please contact your Course Administrator.

 If you have not passed a module at the first attempt you may be eligible for reassessment.
 You will need to make sure you are aware of the relevant reassessment process (e.g. whether it is coursework, an examination, a presentation or other form of assessment / when it will take place / what the deadline is).

 You will be advised by your module tutor regarding re-assessment.
-You are advised to contact your course leader, student administrator or support tutor for any necessary clarification.
+You are advised to contact your course leader, course administrator or support tutor for any necessary clarification.